Diamantine Picard functors of rigid spaces: Introduction

 We use perfectoid spaces in the sense of \cite{perfectoid-spaces} and denote by $\Perf_{K}$ the category of perfectoid spaces over $(K,K^+)$.
 We use diamonds in the sense of \cite{etale-cohomology-of-diamonds} and denote by $\mathrm{LSD}_{K}$ the category of locally spatial diamonds over $\Spd(K,K^+)$.
 For any $X\in \mathrm{LSD}_{K}$, we denote by $\mathrm{LSD}_{X}$ the slice category.

-A rigid group over $K$ is defined to be a group object in the category of rigid spaces over $K$, which in this article we shall always assume to be commutative.
-We denote by $\G_m$ the rigid multiplicative group, by $\G_a$ the rigid additive group, and by $\G_a^+\subseteq \G_a$ the open subgroup given by the closed unit ball $\B^1$.
+By a rigid group over $K$ we mean a group object in the category of rigid spaces over $K$, always assumed to be commutative.
+We denote by $\G_m$ the rigid multiplicative group, by $\G_a$ the rigid additive group, and by $\G_a^+\subseteq \G_a$ the subgroup given by the closed unit ball $\B^1$.